This example shows how to programmatically optimize controller

 The value is

-found a solution which was less than the specified tolerances on the
+solver found a solution that was less than the specified tolerances

 View the optimized parameter values.

 pOpt(1,1) = Name: 'Kp' Value: 2.0545 Minimum: 0 Maximum: Inf Free: 1 Scale: 1 Info: [1x1 struct] pOpt(2,1) = Name: 'Ki' Value: 0.3801 Minimum: 0 Maximum: Inf Free: 1 Scale: 1 Info: [1x1 struct]